 Publications in international journals

 Why does support for mainstream parties decline?
 A growing literature points to economic loss as a source of political resentment.
-We bring this explanation one step further providing a novel mechanism linking economic decline to anti-mainstream vote.
+We bring this explanation one step further.
 We posit that the local economy qualifies the role of social capital in forging systemic support.
-When the economy thrives, social capital augments economic optimism via interpersonal interactions.
-When the economy declines, however, social capital exacerbates discontent, leading to a diffusion of grievances within the community.
+When the economy thrives, social capital buffers discontent via interpersonal interactions.
+When the economy declines it exacerbates discontent, leading to a diffusion of grievances.
 We test our “networks of grievances” hypothesis in two settings.
-We first show how economic conditions shape the impact of social capital on non-mainstream vote in Italy, which offers individual-level information together with fine-grained municipality-level social capital data.
+We first test our theory in Italy, which offers individual-level information together with fine-grained municipality-level social capital data.
 Second, we test the mechanism underlying our theory combining survey and local administrative data across 18 European countries.
-The results suggest that ``networks of grievances'' operate as channels of political discussions with peers, converting retrospective evaluations into systemic discontent.
-Our findings carry important implications for our understanding of anti-mainstream vote as well as for our conceptualization of social capital.
+The results suggest that “networks of grievances” operate as channels of political discussions with peers, converting retrospective evaluations into systemic discontent bringing non-mainstream parties into voters’ choice sets.

 Far-right scholars have focused extensively on the causes and consequences of far-right success, while not much attention has been directed towards what citizens and the civil society can do to tackle this phenomenon.
 Focusing on the surge of an anti-far-right social movement - the Sardine - during the 2020 Italian Regional Elections, we test whether grassroots mobilization is an effective tool to curb far-right parties’ electoral performance.
 Employing municipality-level data on electoral results, Sardine mobilization and far-right political events, we exploit a difference-in-differences design to identify the effect of local exposure to Sardine mobilization on the municipal electoral performance of far-right parties.
 The results suggest that local exposure to a Sardine event has a strong negative effect on far-right electoral results.